 2006 Act National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and the Health and Care Act 2022.
 ICB Board Members of the ICB.
-Area The geographical area that the ICB has responsibility for, as defined in part 1 of this Constitution.
+Area The geographical area that the ICB has responsibility for, as defined in clause 1.3 of this Constitution.
 Committee A committee created and appointed by the ICB Board.
 Sub-committee A committee created and appointed by and reporting to a committee.
+Forward Plan Condition The 'Forward Plan Condition' as described in the Integrated Care Boards (Nomination of Ordinary Members) Regulations 2022 and any associated statutory guidance.
+Level of Services Provided Condition The 'Level of Services Provided Condition' as described in the Integrated Care Boards (Nomination of Ordinary Members) Regulations 2022 and any associated statutory guidance.
 Integrated Care Partnership The joint committee for the ICB's area established by the ICB and each responsible local authority whose area coincides with or falls wholly or partly within the ICB's area.
 Place-based partnership Place-based partnerships are collaborative arrangements responsible for arranging and delivering health and care services in a locality or community.
 They involve the ICB, local government, and providers of health and care services, including the VCSE sector, people and communities, as well as primary care provider leadership, represented by Primary Care Network Clinical Directors or other relevant primary care leaders.
 Ordinary Member The Board of the ICB will have a Chair and a Chief Executive plus other members.
 All other members of the Board are referred to as Ordinary Members.
 Partner Members Some of the Ordinary Members will also be Partner Members.
-Partner Members bring knowledge and a perspective from their sectors and are appointed in accordance with the procedures set out in the Standing Orders having been nominated by the following: NHS trusts and foundation trusts that provide services within the ICB's area and are of a prescribed description the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description the local authorities that are responsible for providing social care and whose areas coincide with or include the whole or any part of the ICB's area.
+Partner Members bring knowledge and a perspective from their sectors and are appointed in accordance with the procedures set out in the Standing Orders having been nominated by the following: • NHS trusts and foundation trusts that provide services within the ICB's area and are of a prescribed description the primary medical services (general practice) providers within the area of the ICB and are of a prescribed description • the local authorities that are responsible for providing social care and whose areas coincide with or include the whole or any part of the ICB's area.
 Health Service Body Health Service Body as defined by (a) section 9(4) of the NHS Act 2006 or (b) NHS foundation trusts.

 Health Care Professional An individual who is a member of a profession regulated by a body mentioned in section 25(3) of the National Health Service Reform and Health Care Professions Act 2002.
-Chief Finance Officer Local role title for the Director of Finance Chief Nurse Officer Local role title for the Director of Nursing

-Chief Medical Officer Local role title for the Medical Director Governance lead The individual who leads and oversees the ICB's governance function / team.
+Chief Finance Officer Local role title for the Director of Finance Chief Nurse Officer Local role title for the Director of Nursing Chief Medical Officer Local role title for the Medical Director Governance lead The individual who leads and oversees the ICB's governance function / team.
+Non-Executive Director (NED) Local role title for the Non-Executive Members of the Board Senior Independent Director (SID) Local role title for the Senior Non-Executive Member